 - wet crawl spaces, where soil is soaked under the home

 If you find any of the above on your property, you need a qualified contractor or structural engineer to give you a professional estimate, so you can discover the best way to repair or fix the problem at the lowest cost.
 Be sure and choose foundation repair construction companies, engineering firms, or specialist expert inspectors that specialize in foundation repair work, and can provide the necessary permits.
 We are a foundation repair construction company you can rely on.

 Heres an example of a foundation repair job we did in Castro Valley :

 Per the preliminary architect and engineering plans, we will do the following work per priority #1:

 1. Demolish the interior plaster finish walls as necessary.

-5. Install drywall over the new shear panel and patch holes in ceiling.
+5. Install drywall over the new shear panel and patch holes in the ceiling.
 Fire-tape drywall only.

-Whatever foundation repair or structural problem in Castro Valley, call Ward Construction for a free estimate and expert opinion.
+Whatever foundation repair or structural problem in Castro Valley, call Ward Construction for a professional estimate and expert opinion.